 Sometimes, students need to do more than just submit our application.
 For example, if you’re applying into a talent-based major like art, dance, music, or theatre, you’ll need to complete an audition or submit a portfolio.
 Or, based on whether you choose to report the ACT/SAT and where you’ve completed your most recent schooling, we may strongly recommend or even require the TOEFL or IELTS.

 Your Application Status

-After you submit your application, it’s important that you check its status to make sure you haven’t forgotten anything.
+After you submit your application, it’s important that you check your myIllini status page to make sure you haven’t forgotten anything.
 Seriously, there’s nothing worse than thinking you’ve applied only to discover later on that your application was never actually complete.

-You can confirm everything is good to go by clicking on your application in myIllini.
-Even if you’ve chosen to apply through the Coalition Application, we’ll create a myIllini account for you that you’ll use moving forward in the process.
+You can view your status page and confirm everything is good to go by clicking on your application in myIllini.
+Even if you’ve chosen to apply through Coalition or Common App, we’ll create a myIllini account for you that you’ll use moving forward in the process.

 Applying for Financial Aid